-Our first two years of living in New Zealand saw both of my children enrolled at the local primary school.and on the whole, they were happy.
-New Zealand’s attitude to primary school is a lot more relaxed than the UK.
+New Zealand’s attitude to primary school is a lot more relaxed than in the UK.
 I know people say that the system isn’t as advanced, but I never saw any evidence of this.

 [this post contains affiliate links.
 They cost you nothing but we make a small commission]

 What School Looked Like In New Zealand For My kids.

 - School is school.
 No matter where you are in the world.
 There are still thirty children to one teacher, peer pressure is prevalent, and if you don’t know a, b and c, by the time you are nine years old you will be labelled as struggling.

 - All the things that annoyed me about school in the UK were still present in New Zealand.
 I got involved in my children’s school day as much as I could by volunteering in their classrooms as a helper, but this made me want to bring them home even more.
 Sometimes you’re best off not knowing what goes on at school.

 - On the mornings that I wasn’t staying to help, I’d drop them off at school and wave goodbye.
 I’d go home feeling empty and sad.
 There was so much that I knew I could teach them my own way and at their own pace.
 Everywhere I looked, places were just screaming out to learned about and explored.

 While it was true we could go and do these things together as a family, having two days at the weekend just wasn’t enough, and anyway, the children were always far too tired to do anything by the end of the week.